Trust & Safety

 Clarity over fine print

-We aim to explain what happens to recordings, transcripts, and Echo data in plain language.
-If you want the technical detail, we'll share it directly.
+We explain what happens to recordings, transcripts, and Echo data in plain language before a project starts.
+If a feature is not live yet, we say so.

 Access and sharing